-Having determined that Council must review its rating strategy in terms of the equitable imposition of rates and charges, the difficulty becomes how to define and determine what is in fact equitable in the view of Council.
+In reviewing its rating strategy in terms of the equitable imposition of rates and charges, the difficulty becomes how to define and determine what is in fact equitable in the view of Council.

 In considering what rating approaches are equitable, concepts that Council consider are:

 - Horizontal equity, which refers to justice or fairness in the treatment of like properties, in other words, that similar rates are paid by similar properties.
-On the proviso that Council valuations fairly reflect the true valuation of like properties, horizontal equity will be achieved. - Vertical equity, which refers to justice or fairness in the treatment of properties in different circumstances. (e.g. different property types - Residential/ Commercial/ Industrial / Farming/ Vacant / Developed).
+On the proviso that Council valuations fairly reflect the true valuation of like properties, horizontal equity will be achieved. - Vertical equity, which refers to justice or fairness in the treatment of properties in different circumstances. (e.g. different property types Residential/ Commercial/ Industrial / Farming/ Vacant / Derelict).